marcopompili/lua-leveldb/README.md

 Basic Example
 -------------
-This is a simple example on how to use the LUA extension for Google's LevelDB:
+This is a simple example about how to use the Lua extension for Google's LevelDB:

 ```lua
 require 'leveldb'